engintoklu/selin/README.md

 With dynamic scoping, the example above would print 8 and 3, instead of 7 and 4.
-If you want to have this behavior in selin, you can write `(setf selin-scoping 'dynamic)`.
+If you want to have this behavior in selin, you can write `(setf selin-scoping 'dynamic)` before defining your functions.
-With this configuration, the functions in selin will work with dynamic scoping rules.
+With this configuration, the functions you define will work with dynamic scoping rules.
 By default, the value of `selin-scoping` is `global`.
 Since GNU Emacs version 24.1, Emacs Lisp optionally